 Why should I get my dog vaccinated?

 The saying ‘prevention is better than cure’ is as true for our pets as it is for us.
-Protecting your dog from preventable diseases is the logical choice when it comes to their health.
+Vaccinating your dog against preventable diseases is the logical choice when it comes to their health.

 Common preventable diseases